Professor Simon Hackett, BA (Hons), MA (Econ), CQSW, DCTHE, PhD

 Collaborations and PhD student enquiries

-I am keen to collaborate with other researchers who share my interests from across the world.
+I am keen to collaborate with other researchers from across the world who share my interests.
 If you are interested in undertaking a PhD under my supervision, I would be delighted to hear from you directly about your ideas and to discuss opportunities to work with you at Durham.
 I have extensive supervisory experiences and an outstanding record of PhD completions.
+I hold the Durham University Excellence in Doctoral Supervision Award.

-Research students who have recently successfully completed their PhDs under my supervision include: Dr Chris Jones on adoptive family life; Dr Nashmi Al-Anazi on the physical punishment of children in Saudi Arabia; Dr Lukman Mohamad on child prostitution in Malaysia; Dr Abi Taylor on professional decision making and the DH Assessment Framework; and, Dr Helen McIlveen on models of sexual health service provision.
+Research students who have recently successfully completed their PhDs under my supervision include: Dr Josie Phillips on therapeutic relationships; Dr Evgenia Stepanova on children in institutional care in Russia; Dr Sarah Greenhow on adoption; Dr Eric Baumgartner on masculinity and the youth justice system; Dr Lesley Deacon on harmful sexual behaviours in childhood; Dr Beth Casey on child neglect; Dr Chris Jones on adoptive family life; Dr Nashmi Al-Anazi on the physical punishment of children in Saudi Arabia; Dr Lukman Mohamad on child prostitution in Malaysia; Dr Abi Taylor on professional decision making; and, Dr Helen McIlveen on models of sexual health service provision.
 It is a privilege to have worked with such talented individuals who have made an enormous contribution to their fields.

 - Centre for Research into Violence and Abuse